smart-data-models/dataModel.VerifiableCredentials/LegalEntity/doc/spec_DE.md

       description: 'Contains information about how to verify the status of the Verifiable Attestation (via the Revocation and Endorsement Registry, RER)'
       properties:
         id:
-          description: Property.
-References record in the Revocation and Endorsement Registry (RER) to enable verification of a Verifiable Attestation’s validity
+          description: References record in the Revocation and Endorsement Registry (RER) to enable verification of a Verifiable Attestation’s validity
           format: uri
           type: string
+          x-ngsi:
+            type: Property
         statusListCredential:
-          description: Property.
-URL referencing the StatusList2021Credential
+          description: URL referencing the StatusList2021Credential
           format: uri
           type: string
+          x-ngsi:
+            type: Property
         statusListIndex:
-          description: Property.
-Integer expressed as a string.
+          description: Integer expressed as a string.
 The zero based index value identifies the bit position of the status
           type: string
+          x-ngsi:
+            type: Property
         statusPurpose:
-          description: Property.
-Purpose of the status entry
+          description: Purpose of the status entry
           enum:
             - revocation
             - suspension
           type: string
+          x-ngsi:
+            type: Property
         type:
-          description: Property.
-Defines the Verifiable Credential status type
+          description: Defines the Verifiable Credential status type
           type: string
+          x-ngsi:
+            type: Property
       required:
         - id
         - type